GAIA-vision/GAIA-cv/README.rst

 Installation
 ------------

-- Install the full version of mmcv, please refer to here_.
+- Install the full version of mmcv.
+Please refer to here_.
-- Install gaiavision in two lines:
+- Install gaiavision in three lines:

 .. code-block:: bash